Ounch-Pods/.github/profile/README.md

 ## Hi there 👋

-This organisation is set up for hosting MMIS 3.0 repositories and teams collaboration.
+This organisation is set up for hosting Ounch PODS repositories and teams collaboration.

 <!--